For a complete listing of the University of Guelph's lingo see The University of Guelph’s complete Acronym Dictionary.

 “Aggies” is the historical nickname given to Ontario Agriculture College students.

 The Airport Lounge is an open seating area on the south side of University Centre overlooking a large indoor courtyard area.

 The Arboretum spans 165 hectares (408 acres) on the east side of campus and is open to the public year-round.
 It contains examples of every tree and shrub indigenous to southern Ontario.
 38 species of mammals, 188 bird species, 39 species of butterflies, 18 herptiles and 1,700 types of trees and shrubs.

 The Aboriginal Resource Centre provides a culturally supportive environment that promotes academic excellence and the intellectual, spiritual and emotional development of Aboriginal students.

-The Summerlee Science Complex Atrium is formed by the three wings of the building that house classrooms, teaching laboratories, research laboratories, meeting rooms, staff offices, and is a favorite gathering space for students, faculty and staff.
+The Summerlee Science Complex Atrium is formed by the three wings of the building that house classrooms, teaching laboratories, research laboratories, meeting rooms, staff offices, and is a favourite gathering space for students, faculty and staff.

 This 7½-foot- tall sculpture is a beloved icon to Guelph residents.
 The bear can often be found decorated or dressed up and stands outside the Macdonald Stewart Art Centre (MSAC), a must- see for passersby on Gordon Street.

 The bike centre is a do-it-yourself bike repair shop operated by the CSA.
 It is fully stocked with all the tools, fluids, equipment (and knowledge) needed to keep your bike working safely on the road and trails.